-I'm broadly interested in physiology with specific focuses on endocrinology, neurobiology and reproduction.
+I'm broadly interested in physiology and behavior with specific focuses on endocrinology, neurobiology and reproduction.

 I am interested in research aimed at improving human health.

 My current research projects focus on using mouse behavior as a model for human health.
-Using this approach, I am currently focused on establishing a mouse model of autistic-like behavior.
-I recently authored a grant that was funded through the National Institutes of Health to further my research on mouse behavior and its relevance to autism.
+Using this approach, I am currently focused on validating a mouse model of autistic-like behavior.

 Principles of Biology